Central dogma of molecular biology: DNA replications

-In the sense that DNA replication must occur if genetic material is to be provided for the progeny of any cell, whether somatic or reproductive, the copying from DNA to RNA arguably is the fundamental step in the central dogma.
+In the sense that DNA replication must occur if genetic material is to be provided for the progeny of any cell, whether somatic or reproductive, the copying from DNA to DNA arguably is the fundamental step in information transfer.
 A complex group of proteins called the replisome performs the replication of the information from the parent strand to the complementary daughter strand.